ravnhq/DB-Nerdery-Challenges/README.md

 Now it's your turn to write SQL queries to achieve the following results (You need to write the query in the section `Your query here` on each question):

-1. Total number of accounts.
+1. Total money of all the accounts group by types.

 ```
 Your query here
 ```

-2. How many users with at least one 2 `CURRENT_ACCOUNT`.
+2. How many users with at least 2 `CURRENT_ACCOUNT`.

 ```
 Your query here
 ```

-3. List the top five accounts with more amount.
+3. List the top five accounts with more money.

 ```
 Your query here